-(“Those who live in glass houses…should go to the bathroom in the basement.”)
+Wer im Glashaus sitzt, sollte zum Kacken in den Keller gehen. (“Those who live in glass houses…should go to the bathroom in the basement.”)

-In der Disko: (“In the disco:")
+In der Disko (“In the disco”)

-- Er: "Ok, super.
-Dann geh tanzen und ich unterhalte mich solange mit deiner Freundin." (“Him: Great, then go dance so I can talk to your friend here.’")
+Er: OK, super.
+Dann geh tanzen und ich unterhalte mich solange mit deiner Freundin. (“Him: Great!
+Then go dance so I can talk to your friend here.”)

-HATER GONNA HATE: No, Andrew…people are not lining up to date you.
+Someone: Andrew…people are not lining up to date you.

-- ME: Doch!
+Me: Doch!
 They absolutely are!

 While Indonesia is the fourth most populous country in the world, with over 250 million people, its national language — Bahasa Indonesian, a standardized register of Malay — is only spoken natively by about 23 million people (with 156 million second-language speakers).
 Why so few native speakers?
-Indonesia is home to over 700 living indigenous languages (like Javanese, Sundanese and Madurese), and not everyone grows up speaking the language.
+Well, Indonesia is home to over 700 living indigenous languages (like Javanese, Sundanese and Madurese), and not everyone grows up speaking this one.
 Bahasa Indonesian, which find its roots in Old Malay, the common language used among traders hopping between islands, is now the lingua franca of Indonesia, serving to unite hundreds of disparate ethnic groups and cultures.